bigmlcom/bigmler/docs/index.rst

 .. code-block:: bash

     bigmler --ensemble-file my_dir/ensemble_532db2b637203f3f1a00053b \
-            --test data/test_iris.csv --store
+            --test data/test_iris.csv

-where we added the ``--store`` flag to ensure that also the downloaded models that set up the ensemble are stored and used from the local repository.
+In this case, the models included in the ensemble are expected to be stored also in the same directory where the local file for the ensemble is.
+They are downloaded otherwise.

 Resuming Previous Commands
 --------------------------